cozie-app/cozie-apple-website/docs/7_backend/01_introduction.md

 With **AWS CloudWatch**, we monitor the Lambda function and detect errors.
 Normally, there are no errors, but we like stay on top of things.

-**AWS API Gateway** allows you to route request and do authentification, e.g., with API keys.
+**AWS API Gateway** allows you to route request and do authentication, e.g., with API keys.
 Instead of using AWS API Gateway, it is also possible to send requests directly to the URL of and AWS Lambda function.

 **AWS API EventBridge** offers scheduling.
-This comes in handy if you want to exectue a Lambda function at a certain interval or time of day.
+This comes in handy if you want to execute a Lambda function at a certain interval or time of day.
 This could be the case if you want to monitor Cozie data and send push notification if certain conditions are met.
 See [Just-in-Time-Adaptive Interventions (JITAI)](https://cozie.app/docs/research/publications-jitai) for more information.

 **AWS Simple Queue Sevice (SQS)** can help to speed up the process of the Cozie app sending data to backend.
 The Cozie app can accumulate data over several hours, e.g., overnight.
 If the participant then submits a watch survey in the morning, a fair bit of data is sent to the backend.
 The respective Lambda function can take several seconds to complete and respond to the Cozie app, which feels like an eternity for the participant.

-To remidy the situation, the data can be sent to the SQS first instead to a Lambda function.
+To remedy the situation, the data can be sent to the SQS first instead to a Lambda function.
 The SQS buffers the data and responds to the app quickly.
 Then SQS can call the Lambda function that ingests the Cozie data and inserts it into InfluxDB.

 Similarly, retrieving Cozie data for research, can take a few minutes if the dataset includes dozens of participants who provided data for several weeks.
 This can lead to memory issues in InfluxDB and/or wait times for the researcher requesting the data.